Foupi/ada_air_guitar/README.md

 The project specification will be available in the `specification` folder, at the root of this repository.

-The specification shall hold:
+The specification currently holds:

 -   The software requirements data, holding the high-level requirements;
+-   A description of the software architecture;
+-   Links towards the developed source code.

+In the future, it shall hold:

--   The design description, holding the low-level requirements and the software architecture;
+-   The design description, holding the low-level requirements;
 -   The trace data, holding the links between HLRs, LLRs and elements of the architecture;
--   Links towards the developed source code;
--   The test cases.
+-   The test cases for functions that could easily be tested (those not involving I/O).